xebiarohan/Javascript/2_Basics.md

     a = 'aggarwal'
 ```

-5. A constant is a data container whenre value must not change
+5. A constant is a data container where value must not change

 ```
     const numberOfUsers = 10;